mcleanGit/techblog/README.md

 # 14 Model View Controller (MVC): Tech Blog

-The intention of this effort was to build a CMS-style blog that would allow for posts and comments on coding development topics.
+The *intention* of this extensive effort was to build a CMS-style blog that would allow for posts and comments on coding development topics.

-Much of the site was constructed by modifying code from the related module, Just Tech New.
-Some elements of this transposition and modifcation work--often quite challenging at this stage of experience--were more successful than others.
-The core work was put in place, but failed to find a workable version--still more 'deplorable' than 'deployable'--in the time available.
+Much of the site was constructed by modifying code from the related module, Just Tech News.
+Some elements of this transposition and modifcation work--often quite challenging at this stage of my experience--were more successful than others.
+The core coding and refactoring was put in place, but failed to produce a workable version--still more 'deplorable' than 'deployable'--in the time available.

-As require, the structure of the app does follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+As required, the structure of the app *does* follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication purposes.

 The key elements expected of the app are outlined in the user story below.
 Although a good number of the code files and subfiles come close to fulfilling these requisites, the whole did not function or deploy.